hashicorp/consul/website/source/docs/guides/containers-guide.md

 ## Summary

-In this guide you learned to deploy a containerized Consul cluster.
-You also learned how to deploy a containerized service and how to configure your Consul client to register that service with your Consul cluster.
+In this guide you learned to deploy a containerized Consul datacenter.
+You also learned how to deploy a containerized service and how to configure your Consul client to register that service with your Consul datacenter.

 You can continue learning how to deploy a Consul datacenter in production by completing the [Day 1 track](/consul/datacenter-deploy/day1-deploy-intro).
 The track includes securing the datacenter with Access Control Lists and encryption, DNS configuration, and datacenter federation.